buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 ``certificate``
     (optional)
-    A content of the SSL certificate of a certificate file open in binary mode.
+    A content of your server SSL certificate.
 This is necessary if the access to the Buildbot web interface is through HTTPS protocol with self-signed certificate and ``userWebhook`` is set to ``True``.

 ``pollTimeout``
     (optional)